 The legal document containing the rules by which the trustees must run the trust.
 Some trusts can exist without a written trust deed.

 Will Trust:

-effect on the death of the person who wrote the Will.
+A trust contained in a Will that comes into effect on the death of the person who wrote the Will.